 - 2 teaspoons dried thyme

-- All all spices to a small mixing bowl, then stir until well combined.
-Transfer to a pint-sized mason jar and store with your spices.
+- Transfer to a pint-sized mason jar and store with your spices.